 All previous UTS students need to complete a new form when accepting an offer to a new course.

 If you have undertaken previous tertiary studies, you may be eligible for recognition of prior learning.
-If you wish to apply for recognition of prior learning, visit the Recognition of prior learning page for detailed information about eligibility and processing requirements.
+If you wish to apply for recognition of prior learning, see recognition of prior learning for detailed information about eligibility and processing requirements.

 Step 3: Subject enrolment